MPUSP/nf-core-crispriscreen/docs/output.md

 - `fitness_report/`
   - `counts_summary.nb.html`: HTML report with information about all samples and read counts.
-  - `fitness_summary.nb.html`: HTML report with information fitness score for all conditions (added soon).
+  - `fitness_summary.nb.html`: HTML report with information about fitness scores for all conditions.

 </details>

-A custom R markdown template is used to render an HTML report with information about all samples, their number of mapped reads, barcodes, genes, fitness scores, and other information.
+Custom R markdown templates are used to render two HTML reports with information about all samples, their number of mapped reads, barcodes, genes, fitness scores, and other information.
+If fitness calculation is omitted through the option `gene_fitness = false` in the call to `nextflow run ...`, only the first report is written.
+The same applies for having less than two time points in the `samplesheet.csv` table.

 ### MultiQC